 Headless websites - examples of headless websites include Next, Gatsby or Nuxt sometimes paired with Prismic, Sanity, Contentful.

 Each of these options come with advantages and disadvantages.

 No-code website builders offer the easiest way to build a simple website using visual website editor platforms.
 However, these no-code platforms tend to be highly restrictive, meaning you’re often limited to the core functionality that comes with the platform.

 Traditional CMS platforms, such as Wordpress and Drupal, are easy to use and well-integrated with other apps.
 However, they often lack room for creativity and customising these platforms can be expensive and complex.
 If you’re using a traditional CMS, now might be the perfect time to make the switch to headless.

 By switching to the headless approach to building websites, you can leverage an easy-to-use platform while also gaining improved customisation and water-tight security.
 Headless websites are extremely flexible, allowing you to build a site that is a true reflection of your brand.

 If you’re a forward-thinking organisation looking to make waves in your industry, using Jamstack technologies might be just the solution for you.
-With Jamstack sites, you can tap into faster site speeds, improved stability and security, easier maintenance, cheaper running costs, and increased scalability, among other things.
+Jamstack sites provide a ton of benefits, so you can tap into faster site speeds, improved stability and security, easier maintenance, cheaper running costs, and increased scalability, among other things.